Fiction. NOVEMBER 2022

 If we crave more than hope for tomorrow, we need to learn the facts of the past— today!

 We may not all be fools, but we all collaborate in the foolishness of play.

-Although once kicked out of school for out of control behaviors—then graduating on top of his class, the author is a former High School English teacher who is a musician/guitarist, currently performing & recording with two groups with an expanding discography of albums (listed below,) skirting through genres of Funk, Progressive Rock, Fusion, World Music & Free Jazz.
+Although once kicked out of school for out of control behaviors—then graduating at top of his class, the author is a former High School English teacher who is a musician/guitarist, currently performing and recording with 2 groups with an expanding discography of albums (website link to info) skirting through genres of Funk, Progressive Rock, Fusion, World Music and Free Jazz.
 Long inspired by various genres of literature—classics, existentialism, modern/postmodern, sci-fi, & dystopian literature.
 He belives we may not all be fools, but we all collaborate in the foolishness of play.